IRCAD/sight/libs/io/igtl/README.md

-# sight::io::zip
+# sight::io::igtl

 Library which implements OpenIGTLink network communication protocol.
-Please refer to [OpenIGTLink official website](http://openigtlink.org/) for more detailed information about this network protocol
+Please refer to [OpenIGTLink official website](http://openigtlink.org/) for more detailed information about this network protocol.

-## Classes:
+## Classes

 ### Service interfaces

 The library proposes different base classes to implement services.
 They bring a semantic on top of `IService`, which allows to query services that match an interface.